DonutLabs-ai/donut-extension-ai/README.md

 - `src/api/` - API route definitions
 - `src/services/` - Business logic implementation
 - `src/services/ai/` - AI-related services (completion, entity recognition, Clippy)
+- `src/services/mcp/` - MCP client services for Solana commands

+## MCP Integration

+The backend integrates with the Model Context Protocol (MCP) to provide natural language processing for Solana commands.
+It connects to a Solana agent MCP server using the SSE transport from the MCP TypeScript SDK.

+When a user enters a natural language query in the command bar, the backend:

+1. Analyzes the query using AI
+2. Finds the appropriate MCP tool to call based on the query
+3. Executes the command via the MCP server
+4. Returns the result to the user

+The MCP server URL is configurable via environment variables, allowing for different servers in development and production environments.

 ## Future Enhancements (P1)